Mastering react-datepicker: A comprehensive guide for developers

 Now we have two datepickers that the customer support reps can use to select their ranges.
 Plus, the react-datepicker library already handles highlighting the selected dates for us.

 Let’s assume that our example company has thousands of rows of data, filled with row after row of customer order data.
 Even if reps only select a couple days, they’ll still get flooded with a ton of data.
-To make life easier for them, let’s add in time to the datepicker so that the range can get super granular.
+To make life easier for them, let’s add a time option to the datepicker so that reps can filter things down to an even more granular level.

 react-datepicker comes with two options for adding time to the calendar view: